PhemmyGrey/alx-low_level_programming/0x05-pointers_arrays_strings/READMe.md

-Read me for arrays pointers and strings
+for arrays pointers and strings